apache/incubator-datalab/USER_GUIDE.md

 To create new analytical environment from “List of Resources” page click on "Create new" button.

 The "Create analytical tool" popup shows up.
 Data Scientist can choose the preferred project, endpoint and analytical tool.
 Adding new analytical toolset is supported by architecture, so you can expect new templates to show up in upcoming releases.
-Currently by means of Data Lab, Data Scientists can select between any of the following templates:
+Currently by means of DataLab, Data Scientists can select between any of the following templates:

 -   Jupyter
 -   Apache Zeppelin